Last fact-checked: 9 July 2020

 A facelift, or rhytidectomy to give it its medical terminology, targets sagging in the middle of the face and loss of muscle tone that creates jowls—that loose skin that forms around the lower jaw and under the chin.

-Rejuvenating your face will give you a whole new lease of life, improve your self-confidence and change how others respond to you.
-However, the decision to have a facelift is a personal one and you will have to assess whether your expectations are realistic and your goals achievable.
+Rejuvenating your face can give you a whole new lease of life, improve your self-confidence and change how others respond to you.
+However, the decision to have a facelift is a personal one and you will want to assess whether your expectations are realistic and your goals achievable.

 Some of the facilities here are more akin to boutique hotels—with luxurious décor, room service and on-site cafes and restaurants.
 This is all designed to help patients feel relaxed and pampered, which is part of the everyday service for the millions of middle to high-spending tourists who visit Thailand each year.